alxhill/alxhill.dev/topics/rust/rust.md

 <canvas id="raytracing" width="512" height="512"></canvas>
 <script src="./bootstrap.js"></script>

+_click to toggle rendering_

-Pretty pleased with the end result, although I never got parallel rendering working I did enjoy learning a new language and building a medium-complexity project with it.
+Pretty pleased with the end result, although I didn't get fast parallel rendering working, I did enjoy learning a new language and building a medium-complexity project with it.

+The performance numbers are also decent - ~550ms/frame on my M2 Air, and eyeballing it maybe 50% slower (800ms?) on an iPhone 14 Pro.
+For unoptimised single-threaded code on a CPU, that doesn't seem too bad.

+Amusingly, the hardest part about getting it working on the web was not the Rust or WASM pieces, but browser API differences. // todo - finish this!

 ### 2023-03-25